nikett/about/README-external.md

 |                         | State tracking tensor   | [[in-progress]](https://github.com/allenai/openpi_v2)         |

+### When to ask?
 The third question is whether the output needs to be critiqued?
 We optimize for should be able to use feedback only when necessary.

-### When to ask?
 |Critiqueability category | Critiqueability       | Representative papers |
 |---                      |---                    |---                    |
 |Unsupervised             | Inconsistency detector| [EMMA](https://github.com/nikett/emma)|
 |                         | Few-shot detector     | Self-Refine [[9]](https://selfrefine.info/) |

+### How to apply?
-The final question is crucial as well, how to update the model behavior by using the guidance?
+The final question is how to update the model behavior by using the guidance?
 It could be done at the input (enhancing the context), at the output (with a supervised corrector) or update the model parameters (for comparabLMs  smaller models or when models weights are accessible).

-### How to apply?
 |Critique-apply category | Applying the critique | Representative papers  |
 |---                     |---                    |---                     |
 |at the input            | Input context         | MemPrompt [[8]](https://memprompt.com) |